edevregille/telemetry-latency/README.md

+Instructions for
+- t2.medium or larger instance
-Instructions for Ubuntu (you can adapt if you go with different OS)
+- Ubuntu OS (you can adapt the instructions if you go with different OS)

+# Instructions

+## Measure Network Latency and Packets Loss metrics

 1. Install New Relic Infrastructure https://one.newrelic.com/launcher/nr1-core.settings?pane=eyJuZXJkbGV0SWQiOiJzZXR1cC1uZXJkbGV0LnNldHVwLW9zIiwiZGF0YVNvdXJjZSI6IlVCVU5UVSIsImFjY291bnRJZCI6MTM4NzM2OH0=

-2. Run Flex with ping to each telemetry endpoints to measure Network Latency and Packet Loss In the folder /etc/newrelic-infra/integrations.d/ create a file ping.xml with following content:
+2. Run Flex (easy way to build integrations just with configuration) with ping to each telemetry endpoints to measure Network Latency and Packet Loss
+To do so, create in the folder `/etc/newrelic-infra/integrations.d/` a file `ping.xml` with following content (you can just copy/paste):
 ```
 ---
 integrations: